 - Tolerant of ambiguity and flexible to change

 - Ability to work a flexible schedule – evening work/weekend work will be required.

 - Excellent spoken and written communication

-- Computer skills (MS Word, Outlook, Excel, Power Point, Internet)
+- Computer skills (MS Word, Outlook, Excel and Internet)

-- Organized, able to manage time and multiple tasks
+- Organized, able to manage multiple tasks and deal with stress

 We encourage applications that reflect the diverse cultures and socio-economic backgrounds we serve at Frontier College.
 In keeping with our ongoing efforts to promote equity and reflect the diversity of our organization, we encourage applications from Indigenous peoples, persons with disabilities and members of visible minorities.

 Furthermore, we welcome applications from individuals who self-identify on the basis of any of the protected grounds under the Human Rights Code.

 We are committed to integration and maintaining the independence of individuals and removing barriers to accessibility in the workplace.
 We are committed to full compliance with the Human Rights Code, the Accessibility for Ontarians with Disabilities Act, the Occupational Health and Safety Act, and all other applicable legislation.
 We invite applicants to request accommodation, as required, throughout the application and hiring process.

 You will be contacted if you are selected for an interview.